JEE Main 2026 Session 1 Topper Interview Kabeer Chhillar: 'Take Mock Tests Seriously'

 JEE Main 2026 Topper Session 1 Interview: Kabeer Chhilar

 JEE Main 2026 January Session Topper Interview by Kabeer Chhillar: NTA has declared the JEE Mains result for session 1.
-Along with the results, the list of JEE Main toppers is out.
+Along with the results, the list of JEE Main toppers list 2026 with marks is out.
 Candidates who have obtained 100 percentile in the JEE Main 2026 are the toppers of session 1 exam.
 Among the list is Kabeer Chhillar, who has scored a perfect 300/300 in JEE Main 2026 session 1 exam.
 NTA will announce JEE Main AIR 1 later through the second session result.

 The JEE Mains topper 2026, Kabeer Chhillar’s journey, highlights his preparation strategy, strong concepts and mental balance, which altogether lead to success.
 Check this article to know the best resources for preparation, exam day strategy and more by JEE Mains Session 1 Topper Kabeer.